See new temporary renting rules at Coronavirus (COVID-19) Victoria.

 - your delivery method

-- where you are mailing your Notice to vacate form.
+- where you are mailing your notice from.

 |